ninishka/rn_todo/README.md

+You need to have apk file to see the app
 # Task Manager Mobile App

 A React Native mobile application for managing tasks with features to create, view, edit, and track the status of tasks.